Certora/Documentation/docs/gambit/gambit.md

 # Generating Mutations

 This is a mutation generator for Solidity.
-It takes as input a solidity source file (or a configuration file as you can see below) and produces a set of uniquely mutated solidity source files which are output in the `out/` directory by default.
+It takes as input a Solidity source file (or a configuration file as you can see below) and produces a set of uniquely mutated Solidity source files which are output in the `out/` directory by default.
+In addition to the mutated source files, Gambit also produces a JSON report of the mutants produced, which can be found in `out/results.json`.
 The source is [publicly available](https://github.com/Certora/gambit).

 ## Installing Gambit